phlowdotdev/phlow/README.md

 - Using `phs` and `rhai` scripts
 - Full observability with spans and logs

-Clone, run, and experiment — Phlow is made to get you flowing in minutes. 🚀
+Clone, run, and start building — Phlow gets you flowing in minutes. 🚀

 ---